cotarr/cert-numeric-ip/README.md

 ## 1 - openssl configuration file

-A modified copy of openssl.cnf is needed.
+Two minor changes are needed in a modified copy of openssl.cnf.
 In other linux distributions, openssl.cnf may be in an alternate location.
-On Debian linux, the system openssl configuration file can be copied to a new file named "my_openssl.cnf" with the following command.
+On Debian linux, the system openssl configuration file can be copied to "my_openssl.cnf" with the following command.

 ```
 cp -v /etc/ssl/openssl.cnf my_openssl.cnf"
 ```

 In the file "my_openssl.cnf", search for the string: "[ v3_ca ]".

-In the v3_ca section, append "pathlen:0" separated by a comma, without space.
+In the v3_ca section, find the string "basicConstraints = critical".
+Append "pathlen:0" separated by a comma, without space.
 The line should look like this:

 ```
 basicConstraints = critical,CA:true,pathlen:0